 If you or someone you know is in danger or needs immediate help, call 911.

 If you're not in immediate danger, we're here to help.
 If you've experienced sexual violence, sexual assault, sexual harassment, dating/domestic violence or stalking, confidential support and guidance is available to you.
-Please see the On-Campus and Local Resources for Those Impacted by Sexual Violence, Sexual Harassment, and Other Prohibited Behavior for more information.
+Please see the Campus and Community Resources for Individuals Impacted by Sexual Violence, Sexual Harassment, or Other Prohibited Behavior for more information.

 The offices noted above provide confidentiality.
 A report to these resources does not constitute official notice to the University about potential policy violations.
 Without additional action by the individual, discussions with members of these offices will not result in any action by the University to resolve the expressed concerns.